A lion reborn

 In its new version the lion also received a previously unused option – the lion head.
-It is a great energetic symbol that finds many applications within the city’s visual identity.
+It is a great energetic compact symbol that finds many applications within the city’s visual identity system.

 Together the lion and the tower form a strong partnership.
 As heraldry prescribes they have an optically matching line thickness but the architectural symbol is more geometric while the lion is more organic.
-Of course I tried to make the lion strictly out of one thickness of line but that would never work here.
+Of course I tried to make the lion strictly out of one thickness of line but it felt too digital.
 The lion needs to have more fluency in its lines.
-The teeth and the claws are done in a thinner line as they need to maintain a clearly visible fill down to small sizes.
+The teeth and the claws are done in a second line thickness as they need to maintain a clearly visible fill down to small sizes.

-Project under supervision and with official approval of the Czech Genealogic and Heraldic Society in Prague.
+Project under full supervision and with official approval of the Czech Genealogic and Heraldic Society in Prague.

 Heraldic & genealogic research, consulting